-Flags describe the state of a Message within its containing folder.
-The Flags class defines flag settings for a Message.
-The getFlags() method in a Message returns a Flags object that holds all the flags currently set for that message.
+Flags objects carry flag settings which describe the state of a Message within its containing folder.
+Message.getFlags() returns a Flags object that holds all the flags currently set for that message.

 The setFlags(Flags f) method sets the specified set of flags for that Message.

-The Flags class defines a group of flags.
 Each flag is represented as a String.
 The set(String s) method on a Flags object sets the specified flag; the isSet(String s) method returns whether the specified flag is set.

-ANSWERED Clients set this flag to indicate that this Message has been answered some user-defined manner.
+ANSWERED Clients set this flag to indicate that this Message has been answered.
 DRAFT Indicates that this Message is a draft.
 FLAGGED No defined semantics.
-Clients can use this flag to mark a message in the message is first delivered into the folder and cleared when the containing folder is closed.
+Clients can use this flag to mark a message in some user-defined manner.
+RECENT This Message is newly arrived in this Folder.
+This flag is set when the message is first delivered into the folder and cleared when the containing folder is closed.
 Clients cannot set this flag.

-RECENT This Message is newly arrived in this Folder.
-This flag is set when itly when the message contents are retrieved.

 SEEN Marks a message that has been opened.
-A Client sets this flag implicmarks it 'deleted' but does not physically remove the message from its folder.
-The client calls expunge () on a folder to remove all deleted messages in that folder.
+A Client sets this flag implic- itly when the message contents are retrieved.
 DELETED Allows undoable message deletion.
-Setting this flag for a message
+Setting this flag for a message marks it 'deleted' but does not physically remove the message from its folder.
+The client calls expunge() on a folder to remove all deleted messages in that folder.